 Recall our example above of a C program consisting of two source files, x.c and y.c.
-We noted that the compilation command, would temporarily produce two object files, x.o and y.o, and that GCC would call the linker program, LD to splice these two files together to form the executable file a.out.
+We noted that the compilation command, gcc -g x.c y.c would temporarily produce two object files, x.o and y.o, and that GCC would call the linker program, LD to splice these two files together to form the executable file a.out.